LukeMurphey/splunk-javascript-runner/README.md

 # How to add scripting to your view

-You will need to make your view with a special div that will inlcude your Javascript.
+You will need to make your view with a special div that will include your Javascript.
 All you need to do is to make an html block that includes a div with a class of "javascript".
 The code within this div will be interpreted as Javascript and executed automatically.

 The app includes a view titled "javascript_dashboard_example" that shows an example.